cran/traumar/README.md

 W-Score in its interpretability, but deals with the negatively skewed probability of survival problem by creating non-linear bins of score ranges, and then weighting a score based on the nature of those bins.
-The Relative Mortality Metric (RMM) has a scale from -1 to 1, where
+The Relative Mortality Metric (RMM) has a scale from -1 to 1.

 - An RMM of 0 indicates that the observed mortality aligns with the expected national benchmark across all acuity levels.